-You might think remote work is a trendy new perk, but there’s actually a long and rich history of remote work dating back as far as humans have been around.
 The current state of remote work is different depending on who you ask.
 Companies often offer different WFH options to their employees resulting in everything from teams with a single remote worker to entire remote teams.

 In an effort to show the impact remote work has had on the way we do work, we’ve put together a list of some of our favorite remote work statistics.
 These stats cover everything from how employees feel about remote work to how your company can benefit from a remote work policy.

 We’ve talked about how many people in the US work remotely, but what about globally?
 Who are these digital nomads and what motivates them to work away from the office?